 The DAISY Consortium is a global partnership of organizations committed to creating the best way to read and publish, for everyone.

-- We support and help to develop inclusive publishing ecosystem for everybody, including persons with disabilities.
+- We support and help develop inclusive publishing ecosystem for everybody

 The first DAISY Standard was proprietary, originating in Sweden in 1994.
-The idea was to use digital recording and introduce some document structuring that would allow easy navigation by the user.
-In its short history, the DAISY Specification has evolved considerably.
-It offers a more flexible and pleasant reading experience for people who are blind or print disabled in a number of countries worldwide including Sweden, Japan, the United Kingdom, and the United States.
+The DAISY Specification has evolved considerably.
+It offers a flexible and navigable reading experience for people who are blind or print disabled in a number of countries worldwide including [among others] Sweden, Finland, France, Japan, Canada, Germany, Switzerland, Spain, Australia, New Zealand, Norway, the United Kingdom, the Netherlands, Denmark and the United States.

 DAISY Members and Friends